-For the past few years, my brand of choice for Red Raspberry Leaf tea has been Traditional Medicinals.
-But honestly, if you have the chance to make an herbal tea from herbs you harvest yourself jump on it.
+For the past few years, my brand of choice for Red Raspberry Leaf tea has been Traditional Medicinals. (affiliate link) But honestly, if you have the chance to make an herbal tea from herbs you harvest yourself jump on it.

 I do have a little confession to make here, though.
 I’m using “tea” as a matter of convention.
 Herbal teas are not technically tea.
 Tea is a specific plant, Camellia sinensis.
 The technical term for herbal teas is a tisane.
 But if you start talking about “Red Raspberry Leaf Tisane” people are going to give you the side eye.